MSF-OCB/easynut-docker/README.md

 <li>PHPMyAdmin at http://{IP/domain/localhost:8080}</li>
 </ul>
 If first time or data volume deleted, EasyNut is created with a dummy database comprising a demo version of EasyNut in a nutrition center (forms configured but no patients), and a single user admin (pwd:adminadmin, <b>to be changed on prod. env.</b>).
 See "Databases" below for custom MySQL import.

+<b>Optional: Systemd service</b>

+Systemd service for launching docker-compose on startup of the host.

 <h3>Structure:</h3>